 We actually got the tram down from Centraal because we knew the walk was fairly long and we were limited for time-and it was nice for my family to experience a tram.
 I’d done that before but it’s still fun, and you get to see a few things as you go past them too-handy.

 We never quite made it here last time, although Kirsty wanted to go and we did try to find it for a while.
 I had to laugh when I realised we were about five minutes away when we gave up!
 Set on a long row of houseboats, the market sells all sorts of Tulip bulbs, bunches of fresh flowers and lots of touristy souvenirs.
 It wasn’t the most amazing place in Amsterdam but I’d say it’s worth having a wander through to tick it off the list.
 The colourful street art on the end of some of the houseboats was pretty unexpected!

 Dam Square and Palace

 This was another place on Mum’s list and somewhere else I didn’t make it to last time, so we made sure we went on our way back towards our next stop.
 The square is a nice open space and the Palace was pretty spectacular, I’m a big fan of the buildings in Amsterdam.
-I would’ve liked to have enough time to sit in the squarewith a cuppa and people watch for a bit but there was definitely no time for that in four hours.
+I would’ve liked to have enough time to sit in the square with a cuppa and people watch for a bit but there was definitely no time for that with only four hours in Amsterdam.